-- Administration: Check that there are no matters outstanding in relation to last year's assessment cycle that should be addressed by your Department. - Arrangements for Coursework: Ensure that arrangements are in place to receive coursework, to note late submissions and to receive of mitigating circumstances and that these are publicised to staff and students. - Examination Questions (for staff absent in Term two): Before the end of Term one, the Curriculum, Assessment and QA Team (Registry) will issue a formal call for examination papers.
-Examination papers are set early in the second term so you mustobtain questions from staff who will be away during Term two. - Information for Internal Examiners: Ensure that key dates are advertised to internal examiners and assessors and any other staff.
+- Administration: Check that there are no matters outstanding in relation to last year's assessment cycle that should be addressed by your Department. - Arrangements for Coursework: Ensure that arrangements are in place to receive coursework, to note late submissions and to receive of mitigating circumstances and that these are publicised to staff and students. - Examination Questions Before the end of Term one, Registry will issue a formal call for examination papers.
+Examination papers are set early in the second term so questions must be obtained from staff who will be away during Term 2 for the main exam and the late summer exam. - Information for Internal Examiners: Ensure that key dates are advertised to internal examiners and all other relevant staff.